-During Hydraulic fracturing, fracturing fluid is released at high pressure into the rock formation to create millimetre-sized cracks through which natural gas trapped in the shale can flow.
+During hydraulic fracturing, fracturing fluid is released at high pressure into the underground rock formation to create millimetre-sized cracks through which natural gas trapped in the shale can flow.

 Click here to view the overall composition of our fracturing fluid used in 2011.

-The rest remains underground, though much of it returns to the surface, up the bore with the gas, over the lifetime of the well.
+Much of the fracturing fluid returns to the surface over the producing lifetime of the well.

-The flowback water is tested as it comes to surface (both by the Environment Agency and Cuadrilla) and is treated and disposed of in EA approved waste water treatment plants according to Environment Agency rules.
+Returned water is tested as it comes to surface both by the Environment Agency and Cuadrilla, and is treated and disposed of in EA approved waste water treatment plants according to Environment Agency rules.